 - It does NOT say that you need to represent foreign-language study.

 These are some of the biggest misconceptions I hear about homeschooling high school, and I am again here to reassure you that it is doable.
-In this case, a local “homeschooling high school expert,” Donna Botterbusch, also an evaluator in my area, says it best.
+In this case, a “homeschooling high school expert,” Donna Botterbusch, who was for many years before moving out of Pennsylvania an evaluator in my area, says it best.
 She said in a workshop I attended last year that the law gives us a lot of freedom in this area.

 And this isn’t something you have to lay out in a nice neat document (though I’ll talk about how you might choose to do that later).
 Essentially, this is a standard that your evaluator will be looking at to help measure whether your child has made consistent progress, and it’s a framework that allows you to know that what you’re doing stands up to any challenge!